On a Sunday at Eleven at

 • Winner of BEST LIVE ACTION DRAMA, Canadian Screen Awards, 2020

-OFFICIAL SELECTION: TIFF Next Wave, Vancouver International Film Festival, Miami Film Festival, Festival du nouveau cinéma, Cesars presents Les Nuits en Or, Dresden Short Film Festival, Urbanworld
+OFFICIAL SELECTION (selected): TIFF Next Wave, Vancouver International Film Festival, Miami Film Festival, Festival du nouveau cinéma, Cesars presents Les Nuits en Or, Dresden Short Film Festival, Urbanworld

 Supported by 300+ backers on Kickstarter